JunyuKuang/Spring-for-Twitter/URL Schemes.md

 # URL Schemes

 ## TL;DR
-Replace a Twitter URL's "https" prefix with "spring" to open the URL in Spring.
+Replace a Twitter URL's "https" prefix with "**spring**" to open the URL in Spring.

+Replace a Mastodon URL's "https" prefix with "**mona**" to open the URL in Mona.

 For example: https://twitter.com/theSpringApp => spring://twitter.com/theSpringApp
-If you need to open the URL in Spring mini, replace the prefix with "spring-mini" (e.g. spring-mini://twitter.com/theSpringApp)

 ## Preface

 ### Supported Schemes (URL Prefixes)
 #### spring
-The URL can be opened in a older version of Spring, which version may not support these URL Schemes.
+Open one of these apps: Spring, Spring mini (version 4.3+), or Spring Beta.

-#### spring2
+#### mona
-The URL can be opened only if Spring has been updated to a supported version.
+Open one of these apps: Mona, or Mona Beta.

 #### Note
 Use app ID as scheme if you have multiple editions of Spring installed.